We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 sturdy construction

-We interviewed experts about what types of construction, cushioning, and design were important when comparing shoes for plantar fasciitis pain.
-We polled users, scoured reviews, read studies, and landed on more than a dozen brands and shoes to consider.
+We interviewed experts about what types of construction, cushioning, and design were important when comparing and choosing the best shoes for plantar fasciitis.
+We polled users, scoured reviews, read studies, and landed on more than two dozen brands and shoes to consider.

-Finally, we put all our selections through our robust vetting process to ensure that we were recommending high quality products that do what they promise.
+Finally, we put all our selections through our robust vetting process to ensure that we were recommending high quality products from companies that deliver on what they promise.

 “Go to a footwear store with a knowledgeable staff who will let you try on a variety of shoes.
 You want to walk liberally in the shoes before you buy them to make sure they are comfortable.”